luxai-qtrobot/tutorials/examples/gpt_demo/README.md

 To use OpenAI *gpt-3.5-turbo* model set *OPENAI_GPT_MODEL* to True or if you want to use *text-davinci-003* set it to False.

 ### Build
-make a link (or copy) to `gpt_demo` in catkin workspace source directory and build it. for example,
+make a link (or copy) to `gpt_demo` in catkin workspace source directory and build it.

 ```
 $ cd ~/catkin_ws/src